Geemjy/Geem_etal_MNRAS_2022/reduction/readme.md

 # Data Reduction

-Here, we provide the code that we used to derive polarimetric results in Geem et al. (MNRAS 2022).
+Here, we provide the code that we used to derive polarimetric results in [Geem et al. (MNRAS 2022)] ( https://academic.oup.com/mnrasl/article/516/1/L53/6639881).
 The contents are

 |Notebook, Script, Directory|Explanation|
 |:----------------- |--------------- |